Mastering Options – Seven Rules That Lead to Killer Option Win Rates (MomentumOptions.com)

 We love researching the market, and our research staff spends countless hours studying individual stocks.
 As you start to do your own research, you will see patterns emerge.
 Once you know how a stock trades historically and how it reacts to news, then you can start looking for option trades and put the probability of success on your side.

 Once you get to know a stock’s “personality” and understand how pending news — good or bad — affects it, then you have already won half of the battle.
 Remember — it’s not whether the news is good or bad.
 It is only how that specific stock reacts to the news that matters.

 When we recommend an option, we make sure there is plenty of open interest.
 Open interest is basically the same as a stock’s average daily volume.
 When a stock or option has low volume, it can be harder to get trades executed at the prices you want.
 This is where limit orders come in to play.
 When you place a limit order, you are saying you are willing to pay or receive no more than a certain price.

 Out-Of-The-Money (OTM) Options

-Most of the option trades I recommend are out-of-the-money call and put options.
-However, I do not place trades that are too far out-of-the-money.
+Most of the option trades we recommend are out-of-the-money call and put options.
+We do not place trades that are too far out-of-the-money.
 These options almost always expire worthless.
-In other words, if a stock is at $50, I am not going to buy a call option with a strike price at $80, or buy a put option with a strike price of $30 (unless it is a LEAP).
-The odds of the underlying stock moving 40% in either direction are slim.
+In other words, if a stock is at $50, we are not going to buy a call option with a strike price at $80, or buy a put option with a strike price of $30 (unless it is a LEAP).
+The odds of the underlying stock moving 40% in either direction in 3 weeks or less are slim.

-I normally do not recommend options that cost more than $2.00 ($200) per contract, which is why we usually go with out-of-the-money options, as they are usually much cheaper.
-Most of the options I recommend are priced between $0.50 and $1.50 per contract.
-Keep in mind that if an option has a premium (cost) of $1.00, then 10 option contracts cost $1,000.
+We normally do not recommend options that cost more than $2.00 ($200) per contract, which is why we usually go with out-of-the-money options, as they are usually much cheaper.
+Most of the options we recommend are priced between $0.50 and $1.50 per contract.
+Keep in mind that if an option has a premium (cost) of $1.00, then 10 option contracts would cost $1,000.